 Our Team

-Jane Chevous is a survivor of child abuse, sexual exploitation as a teenager and clergy rape/spiritual abuse as a young adult.
-She has forefronted participation and lived experience in over 40 years in youth work, social care, lifelong-learning and children’s rights fields, in voluntary, statutory and faith sectors.
-As an activist and survivor-researcher, she leads Changemakers our network for survivor activists), our peer support networks, and our church/faith-based network and writing group.
-Recently appointed to the National Safeguarding Panel of the Church of England, she is keen to ensure survivors perspectives are central to the necessary changes to safeguarding in the faith sector.
+As an activist, writer and survivor-researcher, she leads Changemakers, our community of practice for survivor activists; our research and training work; our writing and publication work, and our faith and abuse community of practice.
+A survivor representative on the National Safeguarding Panel of the Church of England, she is keen to ensure survivors perspectives are central to the necessary changes to safeguarding in the faith sector.
 Founding director of Reshapers CIC, our parent company, she also leads We Learn We Change, our registered learning provider, specialising in learning for social transformation, led from lived experience.
-Author of ‘From Silence to Sanctuary: a guide to understanding, preventing and responding to abuse’ (SPCK) and a writer publishing regularly on abuse and mental health, spirituality and sailing, she explores all these themes at Barefoot Tales.
-Her other passions include being a grandmother, textile art, playing her accordion and bluewater sailing.

 Associates and Volunteers